diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420020744.png]]

-## Enable the WireGuard package:
+## Enable The WireGuard Package:

 Enable the WireGuard package:

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420022925.png]]

-## Add a peer to the WireGuard tunnel:
+## Add a Peer to The WireGuard Tunnel:

 Add a peer to the tunnel: